evanfrawley/idyll-lang.github.io/docs/introduction.md

 to denote headers, using three backticks to display code, and using stars to display inline **bold** and *italics*.

-It is built on top of React, taking advantage of the one-way data binding pattern to make it easy to create custom JavaScript components that act as first class elements in the markup.
+It is built on top of [React](https://facebook.github.io/react/), a JavaScript library made by Facebook, taking advantage of the one-way data binding pattern to make it easy to create reactive JavaScript components that act as first class elements in the markup.
 Idyll makes it easy to create data-driven articles

 ```